McGill-DMaS/Kam1n0-Community/documentation/ida-pro-plugin/ida-pro-plugin.md

 # How does the Plug-in Work

 The plug-in is written in Python using ```idaapi```.

-The root of this repository is the Windows installer.
-The source code of the plug-in can be found [here](images/https://github.com/McGill-DMaS/Kam1n0-Plugin-IDA-Pro/tree/master/Kam1n0WinSetupProject/bin_release/plugins).
+## Client-IDA Two-way Communication

+In the original Kam1n0 IDA Plug-in, the communication is one-way between IDA Pro and the clone search result rendering windows.
+After the user sends a clone search request in the IDA Views, the plug-in creates a new IDA form to handle the request and a new process for result rendering windows.
+If the query contains multiple assembly functions, the IDA form will search each of them and merge the search results.
+In this process, the IDA Pro Window is frozen and the user cannot use it until the search finishes (as shown in Figure~\ref{fig:plg}).

+In the updated Kam1n0 v2.x IDA Plug-in, we remove the original IDA form for searching and adopt a web-based interface for progressively searching and merging the clone results.
+The searching operations are conducted using the plug-in process.
+Therefore, the main IDA Pro process will not be blocked.
+The user can still use other IDA window while the clone search is in progress.

+In the original IDA Pro plug-in, calling IDA SDK functions in the rendering windows is impossible.
+We introduce a two-way messaging communication channel between the IDA Pro process and the Plug-in process.
+In the plug-in process, one can execute any IDA commands using JavaScript or Python.
+The commands are pushed to a shared messaging queue between these two processes.
+In the IDA Pro process, we create a message listener that monitors the queue and execute any requested commands.
+We implemented a simple communication channel since the original `multiprocessing` module in Python does not work in IDA Pro or other Python-embedded applications.
+Such a design enables the interaction between clone search result rendering process and the IDA Pro UI process.

 ## User Interface

 The user interface consists of two parts:
-* The native ```idaapi``` forms and controls: the Connection Management Form, the Search Progress Form, the Index Progress Form, the Select Function to Search Form, and the Select Function to Index Form.
+* The native ```idaapi``` forms and controls: the Connection Management Form, the Select Function to Search Form, and the Select Function to Index Form.
-* The local webpages: the Clone Graph View, the Clone List View, the Text-Diff View, the Flow View, and the Clones View.
-These local webpages are rendered using the embeded Chromium shipped with cefpython, and the frame used to hold Chromium is wxpython.
-We tried cefpython with the build-in pyside of IDA Pro.
-Unfortunately, pages cannot be rendered, so we switch to wxpython.
+* Unlike the Kam1n0 v1.x plug-in for IDA Por, the new plugin directly uses the web page from Kam1n0 server.
+They share the same set of UI for better code maintainability.

 ## Synchronization

 We find it difficult to update the IDA Pro UI asynchronously using ```idaapi```.
 If a thread other than the main thread updates the interface while the user interacts with (e.g. clicks on) the interface, IDA Pro will freeze/crash.
+Instead, we create a new process to render the clone search results.
+Backward communication is realized by a inter-process communication.
+The user can still use IDA Pro throughout the process of searching and rendering.

 ## Communication

-To interact with the Kam1n0 web services, we use the built-in ```urllib``` in Python to send requests and the ```json``` lib to parse the json results.
-After that, the json results are passed to javascripts using ```cefpython```.
+To interact with the Kam1n0 web services, we build our own network wrapper use the built-in ```urllib``` in Python to send requests and the ```json``` lib to parse the json results.
+The [connection utitly](https://github.com/McGill-DMaS/Kam1n0/tree/master2.x/kam1n0-clients/ida-plugin/Kam1n0/utilities) itself can be a standalone client for plugins of other disassemblers.
+One only needs to implement disassembly extraction utils in [IDAUtils](https://github.com/McGill-DMaS/Kam1n0/blob/master2.x/kam1n0-clients/ida-plugin/Kam1n0/IDAUtils.py) for the other disassemblers.